bbearce/code-journal/docs/notes/javascript/single_page_app/basics.md

 This is an amazing tutorial.
 Worked first time.
 No bugs.

+> This is mainly a db tutorial, but the link "testdriven" above links to a great post app in Vuejs.
+It's a good a tutorial as any.

 Also learned about an amazing python package for light json databases.
 There is an equivalent nodejs one too.

 ## python - jsondb